VRazgaitis/FAAS/README.md

 # Function as a Service (FaaS) Final Project

-## Overview
 MPCSFaaS is a Function-as-a-Service (FaaS) platform enabling users to execute Python functions in a serverless environment.
 It provides a RESTful API, a task dispatcher, and worker pools integrated with a Redis database.
-The system operates in three modes—`local`, `pull`, and `push`—each facilitating task assignment differently.
+The system operates in three modes: `[local/pull/push]`, each using different task dispatching algorithms.

 The main components of MPCSFaaS are:
-- **FastAPI-based RESTful API**: For managing function registration, execution, and status tracking.
+- **FastAPI-based RESTful API**: For managing function registration, execution, and status tracking
-- **Redis Database**: For storing registered functions, tasks, and states.
+- **Redis Database**: For storing registered functions, tasks, and states
-- **Task Dispatcher**: Orchestrates task distribution and manages worker states.
+- **Task Dispatcher**: Orchestrates task distribution and manages worker states
-- **Workers**: Execute tasks and return results.
+- **Workers**: Execute tasks and return results
-- **Message Channels**: Facilitate task communication between components.
+- **Message Channels**: Facilitate task communication between components

 <div align="center">